Unity vs Unreal Engine for XR Development: Which One Is Better? [2022 Updated]

 Unity3D is a development engine that was first released in 2005.
 Since then it’s become the most popular 3D and 2D development platform in the world.
 Here are just a few stats:

 - 60% of AR/VR content and 50% of mobile games are made with Unity3D

 - Over 24 billion installs of engine in the last 12 months

-- Supports 28 platforms (from iOS & Oculus to Windows Mixed Reality and all in-between)
+- Supports 28 platforms (from iOS and Android to Oculus and Windows Mixed Reality and all in-between)

 Due to its high popularity with mobile platforms, there’s a persistent myth that Unity3D is only good for mobile-oriented projects.

 That is mostly because, in the past, Unity3D themselves heavily targeted the mobile market, especially during the rise of the Apple’s AppStore and Google’s Play Market.

 In truth, in the last few years the engine has advanced so much that now it’s a multi-faceted development platform that can be used for any complex XR solution.